-A new ADB, Japan grant will see the construction of 60 preschools across the Philippines, giving hope to thousands of poor and malnourished children.
+A $1.5 million grant will see the construction of 60 preschools across the Philippines, giving hope to thousands of poor and malnourished children.

 If a child misses their first steps towards education, they face a lifetime of struggling to learn, poor results and repeating grades.
 In a worst-case scenario, they drop out altogether.